Terms and Conditions - Open Courses

 Refreshments and lunch are not provided unless stated.
 There is however a refreshment area close to the Thames Suite teaching rooms at IT Services where there are hot and cold drinks and snack vending machines.
 Facilities at other training venues vary.
 For more information please contact the training provider.

-Note: no eating or drinking (other than water) is permitted in the Thames Suite teaching rooms or in Bodleian Libraries' training rooms.
+Note: no eating or drinking (other than water) is permitted in the Thames Suite teaching rooms.

 We cannot accept responsibility for any items lost or mislaid on University premises.
 Any items found in the course registration area or Thames Suite rooms will be taken to lost property at Reception.